 We would also welcome any other versions of Stille Nacht, preferably with an English translation.
 Feel free to comment below or email me.

 This article was posted on Saturday, December 8th, 2007 at 5:14 pm and is filed under Australia, Christmas, Christmas Songs, Countries & Cultures, English, German, Holiday Songs, Holidays Around the World, Languages, Mama Lisa, Poland, Polish, Silent Night, Stilla natt, heliga natt, Stille Nacht, Sweden, Swedish, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to ““Silent Night” – A Christmas Song that’s Popular around the World”